 Before buying a Mac you must decide whether you need it to be portable or not.
 If you're always moving around, working with various musicians in different countries, a massive iMac won't fit in your hand luggage.
 But if you're a solo musician who only ever creates music in a home studio, you get more bang for your buck with a desktop machine.

 You also need to examine other kit you want to use.
-If you don't have any - if all of your music-making happens inside a Mac - then this won't be a concern, and in theory any Mac might do.
+If you don't have any other kit (if all of your music-making happens inside a Mac) then this won't be a concern, and in theory any Mac might do.
 But if you've a pile of audio interfaces, USB instruments, headphones, monitors, and other vital hardware, trying to get by the two USB-C ports found on the MacBook Air and entry-level MacBook Pro models will drive you to despair.
+(In which case you might want a USB hub to use with your new Mac).

 Processing power for music production on a Mac